riggles1/GunconDuino-With-Screen-Flash/README.md

 Light target (with 2 frames of emulation input lag):
 ```
 >Trigger press
-either: XY+Trigger states gotten and sent this same frame (if the screen could be sampled this same frame (depends on how far the CRT has drawn the frame)
+either: XY+Trigger states gotten and sent this same frame
+(if the screen could be sampled this same frame, depends on how far the CRT has drawn the frame)
-or XY+Trigger states gotten 1 frame later instead
+or XY+Trigger states gotten 1 frame later instead.
 >2 Frames (input for game)
 >Game reaction
 ```